hunan-rostomyan/notes/Bibliography.md

 Woolf, V. (1929) *A Room of One's Own*.
 - essay; literature; life

+Yaglom, I.M.
+(2009) *Geometries, Groups and Algebras in the Nineteenth Century - A History*
+- history of geometry; history of algebra; history of mathematics; mathematics

 Young, G.A., Smith, R.L.
 (2005) *Essentials of Statistical Inference*.
 - statistical inference; statistics; mathematics